Birmingham City F.C.: Sale and reconstruction (1992–2007)

 The club continued in administration for four months, until Sport Newspapers' proprietor David Sullivan bought it for £700,000, installed the then 23-year-old Karren Brady as managing director and allowed Cooper money for signings.
 On the last day of the season, the team avoided relegation back to the third tier, but after a poor start to the 1993–94 season Cooper was replaced by Barry Fry.
 The change did not prevent relegation, but Fry's first full season brought promotion back to the second tier as champions, and victory over Carlisle United in the Football League Trophy via Paul Tait's golden goal completed the "lower-league Double".
 After one more year, Fry was dismissed to make way for the return of Trevor Francis.

 Reinforced by players with top-level experience, including Manchester United captain Steve Bruce, Francis's team narrowly missed out on a play-off position in 1998, and three years of play-off semi-final defeats followed.
 They reached the 2001 League Cup final against Liverpool at Cardiff's Millennium Stadium.
 Birmingham equalised in the last minute of normal time, but the match went to a penalty shoot-out which Liverpool won.
 By October 2001, lack of progress had made Francis's position untenable; after a 6–0 League Cup defeat to Manchester City, he left by mutual consent.
-Bruce's return as manager shook up a stale team; he took them from mid-table to the play-offs, and beat Norwich City on penalties in the final to secure promotion to the Premier League.
+Bruce's return as manager shook up a stale team; he took them from mid-table to the play-offs, with the club defeating Norwich City on penalties in the final to secure promotion to the Premier League.

 Motivated by the inspirational Christophe Dugarry, Birmingham's first top-flight season for 16 years finished in mid-table.
 Loan signing Mikael Forssell's 17 league goals helped Birmingham to a top-half finish in 2003–04, but when he was injured, the 2004–05 team struggled for goals.
 In July 2005, chairman David Gold said it was time to "start talking about being as good as anyone outside the top three or four" with "the best squad of players for 25 years".
-Injuries, loss of form, and lack of transfer window investment saw them relegated in a season whose lowlight was a 7–0 FA Cup defeat to Liverpool.
-Jermaine Pennant and Emile Heskey left for record fees, many others were released, but Bruce's amended recruitment strategy, combining free-transfer experience with young "hungry" players and shrewd exploitation of the loan market, brought automatic promotion at the end of a season which had included calls for his head.
+Injuries, loss of form, and lack of transfer window investment saw them relegated in a season which included a 7–0 FA Cup defeat to Liverpool.
+Jermaine Pennant and Emile Heskey left for record fees, many others were released, but Bruce's amended recruitment strategy, combining free-transfer experience with young "hungry" players and shrewd exploitation of the loan market, brought automatic promotion at the end of a season which had included calls by some fans for his dismissal.